UniversalDependencies/UD_Galician-TreeGal/README.md

 * The dependency labels need to be reviewed by another expert to calculate inter-annotator agreement.

 # Changelog
+* 2024-04-21 v0.45:
+  * Correction of capitalized lemmas.
+  * Correction of UPOS and XPOS annotation in PROPN.
+  * Corrections of PROPN > NOUN annotations.
+  * Minor corrections of 'nmod' > 'nummod' dependencies.
+  * Minor corrections of 'flat', 'appos' and 'compound' dependencies.

 * 2019-03-26 v0.42:
   * Correction of AUX verbs and some others POS-tags.
   * Adaptation of copulative analysis to the latest UD guidelines.